 - 2.1.
-The governing board is responsible for: - 2.1.1.
-Ensuring all pupils make progress in achieving the expected educational outcomes. - 2.1.2.
+The governing board is responsible for: - 2.1.1.Ensuring all pupils make progress in achieving the expected educational outcomes. - 2.1.2.
 Ensuring the curriculum is well led, effectively managed and well planned. - 2.1.3.
 Evaluating the quality of provision through regular and effective self-evaluation. - 2.1.4.
-Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the academy can fulfil its legal obligations. - 2.2.
+Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - 2.1.5.
+Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - 2.1.6.Making sure the subjects are resourced, staffed and timetabled in a way that ensures the academy can fulfil its legal obligations. - 2.2.
 The principal is responsible for: - 2.2.1.
-The overall implementation of this policy. - 2.2.2.
-Ensuring staff are suitably trained to deliver the subjects.
+The overall implementation of this policy. - 2.2.2.Ensuring staff are suitably trained to deliver the subjects. - 2.2.3.

-- 2.2.3.
 Ensuring that parents are fully informed of this policy. - 2.2.4.
-Reviewing requests from parents to withdraw their children from the subjects. - 2.2.5.
-Discussing requests for withdrawal with parents. - 2.2.6.
-Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - 2.2.7.
-Reporting to the governing board on the effectiveness of this policy. - 2.2.8.
-Reviewing this policy on an annual basis.

-2.3.
-The relationships, RSE and health education subject leader is responsible for:
+Reviewing requests from parents to withdraw their children from the subjects. - 2.2.5.Discussing requests for withdrawal with parents. - 2.2.6.Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - 2.2.7.Reporting to the governing board on the effectiveness of this policy. - 2.2.8.
+Reviewing this policy on an annual basis. - 2.3.
+The Relationships, Sex and Health Education subject leader is responsible for: - 2.3.1.

-- 2.3.1.
 Overseeing the delivery of the subjects. - 2.3.2.
-Ensuring the subjects are age-appropriate and high-quality. - 2.3.3.
-Ensuring teachers are provided with adequate resources to support teaching of the subjects. - 2.3.4.
-Ensuring the academy meets its statutory requirements in relation to the Relationship Education, Relationship and Sex Education (RSE) and Health Education. - Ensuring the relationships, RSE and health curriculum is inclusive and accessible for all pupils. - 2.3.6.
-Working with other subject leaders to ensure the relationships, sex and health curriculum complements, but does not duplicate, the content covered in the national curriculum - 2.3.7.
-Monitoring and evaluating the effectiveness of the subjects and providing reports to the principal. - 2.3.8.
-Communicating the content of the curriculum with parents/carers. - 2.3.9.
+Ensuring the subjects are age-appropriate and high-quality. - 2.3.3.Ensuring teachers are provided with adequate resources to support teaching of the subjects. - 2.3.4.Ensuring the academy meets its statutory requirements in relation to Relationship Education, Sex Education and Health Education.

+- 2.3.5.Ensuring the Relationships, Sex and Health Education curriculum is inclusive and accessible for all pupils. - 2.3.6.
+Working with other subject leaders to ensure the Relationships, Sex and Health Education curriculum complements, but does not duplicate, the content covered in the national curriculum. - 2.3.7.Monitoring and evaluating the effectiveness of the subjects and providing reports to the principal. - 2.3.8.Communicating the content of the curriculum with parents/carers. - 2.3.9.
 Ensuring the curriculum is communicated effectively on the school website. - 2.3.10.
-Leading on assessment and reporting for PSHE and monitoring the progress of the children.

-2.4.
-All teachers are responsible for:

-- 2.4.1.
-Delivering a high-quality and age-appropriate Relationship Education, Relationship and Sex Education (RSE) and Health Education in line with statutory requirements. - 2.4.2.
-Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - 2.4.3.
-Ensuring they do not express personal views or beliefs when delivering the programme. - 2.4.4.
-Modelling positive attitudes to relationships, RSE and health education. - 2.4.5.
-Responding to any safeguarding concerns in line with the Child Protection and Safeguarding policy. - 2.4.6.
-Acting in accordance with planning, monitoring and assessment requirements for the subjects. - 2.4.7.
-Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - 2.4.8.
-Working with the relationships, RSE and health education subject leader to evaluate the quality of provision
+Leading on assessment and reporting for PSHE and monitoring the progress of the children. - 2.4.
+All teachers are responsible for: - 2.4.1.Delivering a high-quality and age-appropriate Relationship Education, Sex Education and Health Education in line with statutory requirements. - 2.4.2.Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - 2.4.3.
+Ensuring they do not express personal views or beliefs when delivering the programme. - 2.4.4.Modelling positive attitudes to Relationships, Sex and Health Education. - 2.4.5.Responding to any safeguarding concerns in line with the Child Protection and Safeguarding policy. - 2.4.6.Acting in accordance with planning, monitoring and assessment requirements for the subjects. - 2.4.7.Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - 2.4.8.
+Working with the Relationships, Sex and Health Education subject leader to evaluate the quality of provision